AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 > **Transaction leaking**
 >
 > Once consumer of streaming query receives Flux to subscribe to, transaction will be considered completed successfully.
 That means, that any subsequent messages on the stream will not be part of transaction.
-> This includes errors, and as transaction is already over, error will not be propagated to transaction to invoke any rollback method on parent transaction.
+> This includes errors, and as transaction is already over, error will not be propagated to parent transaction to invoke any rollback method.
 > This has implication that streaming query should not be used within Unit Of Work (within message handlers or any other transactional methods) to chaining other transactional actions (like sending a command or query).
 >

 #### Backpressure
 Backpressure is important feature in reactive systems that allows consumer to control the flow of data, and not to be overwhelmed by the producer.
-The streaming query implements pull-based back-pressure strategy, which means that the producer will not emit any data until the consumer is ready to receive it.
+The streaming query implements pull-based back-pressure strategy, which means that the producer will emit data until when consumer is ready to receive it.

 Under the hood, backpressure does `Hop to Hop` signal propagation (see below) and inherits gRPC's[ HTTP2-based backpressure model](https://developers.google.com/web/fundamentals/performance/http2/#flow_control).

 As a result, backpressure will not behave intuitively and will not propagate exact request signal from consumer to producer.
-HTTP2 flow control has internal buffer based on message size, Axon Framework and Axon Server prefetch messages into internal buffers based on message count.
+HTTP/2 and Netty flow control has internal buffers based on message size, Axon Framework and Axon Server prefetch messages into internal buffers based on message count.
 Result is that the producer will send number of messages until it fills all the buffers, then backpressure will kick in.

-todo include diagram

 > **Hop to hop**
 >